josephGZC/binary_atmospheric_nucleation/README.md

 [[back to contents](#contents)]

 <p align="justify">
 Each system begins as a binary mixture in the vapor state.
-As the temperature increases during the simulation, molecules start clustering together, coresponding to the onset of condensation ([Fig. 3](#anchor-F3)).
+As the temperature increases during the simulation, molecules start clustering together, coresponding to the onset of condensation (<a href="#anchor-F3">Fig. 3</a>).
 Over time, nearly all molecules eventually combine to form larger clusters.
-A partial video of the simulation is showed in [Fig. S9](#anchor-S9).
+A partial video of the simulation is showed in <a href="#anchor-F9">Fig. 9</a>.
 </p>

-<a name="anchor-F3"></a>
+<h2 id="anchor-F3">Figure 3</h2>
 <p align="center" width="100%">
     <img width="100%" src="https://github.com/user-attachments/assets/0f1c4e59-c1fb-4fe9-b054-24d8ed3c54ac">
 </p>